scarf-sh/docs/docs/gcp.md

 /{bucket_name}/{object}
 ```

-This can be customized as much as you need, or made more concrete for specific buckets or objects.
-Read more about [File Packages](./gateway/#file-packages) for more information.
+This can be customized further as needed, or made more concrete for specific buckets or objects.
+Read more about [File Packages](../gateway/#file-packages) for more information.